-Presenter: Robert Talbert, Professor of Mathematics, Grant Valley State University
+Presenter: Robert Talbert, Grant Valley State University

 In this presentation, we’ll look at the ideas behind specifications grading and “mastery grading” in general, examine specific ways to implement these grading practices in STEM courses, and address common issues and concerns with their use.
 Specific examples from the presenter’s own courses in mathematics and computer science will provide the basis for a larger conversation about how mastery grading can be implemented in different ways, on different scales, and with different goals in mind.

-Presenter: Julie Mendez, Clinical Associate Professor of Mechanical Engineering, Indiana University-Purdue University Columbus
+Presenter: Julie Mendez, Indiana University-Purdue University Columbus

 The last few years have seen a rise in nontraditional grading practices.
 One such method is specifications grading, in which instead of using points or partial credit, assignments are scored pass/fail based on requirements provided in the assignment instructions.
 The grader can relatively quickly determine if the assignment specifications were met; with less time spent on determining partial credit, more time can be devoted to providing feedback.
 Students can revise and resubmit some assignments.
 A student’s course grade is determined by the number of assignments successfully completed.
 This seminar will cover an overview of how to implement specifications grading, with examples from courses in different modalities.